 “You asked me once, what was in Room 101.
 I told you that you knew the answer already.
 Everyone knows it.
 The thing that is in Room 101 is the worst thing in the world.” —Nineteen Eighty-Four

 I would rather French kiss a tarantula while wearing a meat suit in a shark tank than throw up or be near someone else who is.
-To illustrate how this phobia manifests itself in my daily life, here is a sampling of strategies I employ to create a barf-free environment:
+I’ve even been known to freak out when people say the “V” word.
+To illustrate how this phobia manifests itself in my daily life, here is a sampling of strategies I employ to create a barf-free environment.

 Be prepared.
 Always travel with anti-nausea wristbands, prescription anti-emetics, Dramamine and Xanax.

 Be vigilant.
 When eating out, I’ve been known to feel the temperature of the butter or cream on the table, and if they’re not adequately chilled, request fresh replacements.

 Avoid drunks.
 If you have a problem with the idea of being left in the gutter, don’t count on me to be your designated driver.
 I will dump your drunk ass on the side of the road, drive home and sleep like a baby.
 Guilt does not factor into this equation.

 Plan well in advance.
 If my husband says he’s feeling queasy, I pack a bag and put it by the front door with my keys and a blanket just in case.
 If he ends up getting sick, I sleep outside in the truck.
 In retrospect, this might explain why he says I’m not a nurturer.

 The first step is admitting you have a problem.
 I choose to believe that drinking alcohol protects me from raw egg cooties, so I do tequila shots whenever I bake.
 I realize this strategy is flawed, but there’s little point in baking if you can’t lick the beaters.
 Plus, I enjoy the buzz.

 Always get it in writing.
 I’ve been known to make overnight guests promise not to throw up in my house.